You'll need to complete an Online Application.

 - submission of an official International English Language Testing System (IELTS) - Academic Module score report with a minimum score of 7.0.

 The TOEFL and IELTS must be received directly from the appropriate testing organization.
 Photocopied/faxed documents will not fulfill this requirement.
+For TOEFL, send your official score through ETS to institution code 5244.
+For IELTS, send your score electronically to Georgetown University, Graduate School of Arts & Sciences.

 Exception: International students who received a bachelor's or advanced degree from an accredited institution of higher education where the primary language was English will be considered for an exemption from this requirement.
 Please contact McCourt School Admissions if you have questions.